 He earned several marquee endorsements and sponsorships during his time as a commentator, including deals with companies like ACE Hardware, Miller Lite, Toyota and Outback Steakhouse.

-The 85-year-old who is best known for his catchphrases such as “Boom!” won 16 Emmy Awards due to his work in broadcasting, and in 2006 Madden was inducted into the Pro Football Hall of Fame.
+The now-passed-away Madden was best known for his catchphrases such as “Boom!” and won 16 Emmy Awards due to his work in broadcasting.
+In 2006, Madden was inducted into the Pro Football Hall of Fame.

 Video Game Franchise